SatoshiumAI/satoshium-us/beacon/records/README.md

 +
 Public representation remains permitted
 =
-Eligible for public Register inclusion
+Eligible for public Records inclusion
 ```

 Lifecycle state affects how the signal is represented.